-A lot of people believe that stock market related instruments are risky.
+A lot of people believe that stock market-related instruments are risky.
 This stops them from investing in equity mutual funds as well.
-However, nothing can be further away from truth.
-In fact there are diverse, plethora of options an investor can choose from to lower risk and earn a decent ROI.
+However, nothing can be further away from the truth.
+In fact, there are diverse, a plethora of options an investor can choose from to lower risk and earn a decent ROI.

 Some of the options to lower risk include SIP, STP, Debt funds, balanced funds etc. All these modes of investments can lower risk and generate a better return than products like Fixed deposits and PPF.
 Investors can also look up at our video “different types of mutual funds” to get a better understanding